DrKJeff16/project.nvim/README.md

 subsequently `cd` to the current file's project directory (provided) it actually could.

-The command does essentially the followitg:
+The command does essentially the following:

 ```vim
 " vimscript